d0p3t/fivem-js/README.md

 - UI elements such as `scaleforms` and loading `prompts`
 - Audio, Blips, Cameras and more...

-In other words, whatever the FiveM C# wrapper can do, this package can as well.
+In other words, whatever the FiveM C# wrapper can do, this package can as well and more!

-_Note: Not all features are currently available.
-They will be added as development continues as well as additional language specific features._

 ## Simple Usage